R$^2$-Gaussian: Rectifying Radiative Gaussian Splatting for Tomographic Reconstruction: Experiments

 \subsection{Ablation study}

 \paragraph{Integration bias} To demonstrate the impact of integration bias discussed in \cref{sec: x-ray rasterization}, we develop an X-ray version of 3DGS (X-3DGS) that uses X-ray rendering while retaining the biased 3D-to-2D Gaussian projection.
-In X-3DGS, the actual 3D density is recovered by dividing the learned density by the scaling factor $\mu_{j}$ from a certain view. \cref{fig: ablation_integration} shows 2D and 3D results of X-3DGS and R$^2$-Gaussian.
-While X-3DGS achieves slightly better rendering results, its reconstruction quality is significantly lower by -7.6 dB.
+We use the same voxelizer in~\cref{sec: density voxelization} to extract volumes.
+Before voxelization, we divide the learned density of each Gaussian by the mean scaling factor $\mu$ of all training views. \cref{tab:x-3dgs vs ours} shows that rectifying integration bias benefits both 2D rendering (+3.15 dB PSNR) and 3D reconstruction (+17.77 dB PSNR). \cref{fig: ablation_integration} visualize rendering and reconstruction results.
+While X-3DGS renders reasonable 2D projections, its reconstruction quality is significantly worse than ours.
 Besides, there are notable discrepancies in slices queried from different views.
 The conflicting 2D and 3D performances indicate that X-3DGS, despite fitting images well, does not accurately model the density field.
 In contrast, our method learns the actual view-independent density, eliminating inconsistencies and ensuring unbiased object representation.

 \paragraph{Component analysis} We conduct ablation experiments to assess the effect of FDK initialization (Init.), modified adaptive control (AC), and total variation regularization (Reg.) on performance.
 The baseline model excludes these components and uses randomly generated Gaussians for initialization.
 Experiments are performed under the 50-view condition, evaluating PSNR, SSIM, training time, and Gaussian count (Gau.).
 Results are listed in~\cref{tab: ablation}.
 FDK initialization boosts PSNR by $0.9$ dB.
 Adaptive control improves quality but prolongs training due to more Gaussians.
 TV regularization increases SSIM by reducing artifacts and promoting smoothness.
 Overall, our full model outperforms the baseline, improving PSNR by 1.51 dB and SSIM by 0.018, with training time under 9 minutes.